STEllAR-GROUP/hpx/docs/sphinx/manual/troubleshooting.rst

    error: coroutines require a traits template; cannot find 'std::coroutine_traits'

 This can be resolved by using ``-DHPX_WITH_CXX_STANDARD=20`` to the cmake command line.
+Note that a compiler that supports C++20 is needed.

 See also the corresponding closed :hpx-issue:`5784`.